Skip to content

 Full type definitions are included.
 Use discriminated unions to narrow result types:

-import { ConnectSQL, ExecuteResult } from '@petradb/engine';
+import { Session, ExecuteResult } from '@petradb/engine';

-const db = new ConnectSQL();
+const db = new Session();

-const results: ExecuteResult[] = db.execute('SELECT * FROM users');
+const results: ExecuteResult[] = await db.execute('SELECT * FROM users');

 for (const result of results) {